dadadel/LOLopener/README.md

 LOLopener
 =========

-This repo contains the main part of tools used to manage and inform about the LOL openness
+This repo contains the main part of tools used to manage and inform about the LOL openness.

+LOL is the Lyon Open Lab hackerspace from Lyon, France.